ricsanfre/public-websites-docker/README.md

   - Personal static website, automatically generated with Jekyll and exposed by a static HTTP server like nginx or apache.
 As alternative personal websites can be hosted in third party static web hosting provider like Github Pages.

 **Why Docker**

 Docker, as container platform, enables the portability of the software between different hosting environments (bare metal, VM, etc.), so any kind of selfhosted platform can be used: a VM running on a Cloud Service Provider or a baremetal server with internet access like a Raspberry PI.

 **Why Traefik**

 For securing the access through HTTPS using SSL certificates, Traefik will be used.

 Traefik is a Docker-aware reverse proxy with a monitoring dashboard.
 Traefik also handles setting up your SSL certificates using [Let’s Encrypt](https://letsencrypt.org/) allowing you to securely serve everything over HTTPS.
 Docker-aware means that Traefik is able to discover docker containers and using labels assigned to those containers automatically configure the routing and SSL certificates to each service.
 See Traefik documentation about [docker provider](https://doc.traefik.io/traefik/providers/docker/).

 **Why Matomo**

 Matomo is a selfhost alternative to Google Analytics service.
 It provides a better way to protect user's data privacy (user's data is not shared with any third party) and it can work in cookieless mode.

 **Why remark42**

 Remark is a seflhost alternative to other comments platforms (Disqus, Commento) that is free.
 It also provide a better way to protect user's data privacy and it enables social login (via Google, Twitter, Facebook, Microsoft, GitHub, Yandex, Patreon and Telegram) or post anonymous comments.

 ## Requirements

 For selfhosting your websites you need:

 - DNS domain owned by you.
-Different DNS subdomains need to be assigned to each of the published web services (matomo, remark42, personal website)
+Different DNS subdomains need to be assigned to each of the published web services (matomo, remark42, personal website).
+Traefik rules will use the DNS domain information to route the HTTP/HTTPS traffic to the proper backend web service.
 - Linux VM hosted in a Public Cloud Service Provider, with associated public IP address.
 - Linux VM or baremetal server hosted by you in your home network.
 In this case you will use the Public IP address assigned by your ISP.